-Schema.org is a vocabulary of structured data that helps search engines understand the content and context of your pages.
-By adding Schema.org markup (typically as JSON-LD), you enable rich snippets in Google search results—enhanced displays that can show:
+Schema.org is a vocabulary of structured data that helps search engines understand the content of your pages.
+Adding Schema.org markup (as JSON-LD) can enable rich snippets in search results — star ratings, product prices, breadcrumbs, and more.

 // nuxt.config.ts